brainnetome/diffusionkit/source/userguide.rst

    Figure 4.
 Tensor field and the scalar maps estimated from a monkey data with b = 1500s/mm2.

 The diffusion tensor D can be estimated from measured diffusion signal samples through a simple least square method or weighted least square method `[12] <reference.html#id12>`_, or more complex methods that consider positive deﬁnite constraint or Rician noise.
-If single b-value is used, the optimal b-value for tensor estimation was reported to in the range of (0.7, 1.5) × 10−3 s/mm2, and normally about twenty DWI images are used in DTI in clinical study. ome useful indices can be obtained from tensor D. The most important three indices are fractional anisotropy (FA), mean diffusivity (MD) and relative anisotropy (RA) deﬁned as
+If single b-value is used, the optimal b-value for tensor estimation was reported to in the range of $(0.7, 1.5) x 10^{-3} s/mm^2$ , and normally about twenty DWI images are used in DTI in clinical study. ome useful indices can be obtained from tensor D. The most important three indices are fractional anisotropy (FA), mean diffusivity (MD) and relative anisotropy (RA) deﬁned as

 .. raw:: html